stevencurtis/SwiftCoding/LeetCode/Contests/194/README.md

 The solution requires looking at [Kruskal’s Algorithm in Swift](ttps://medium.com/@stevenpcurtis.sc/kruskals-algorithm-in-swift-717ec98a7245?sk=662a888b2b3293ad3af12a0ad83d120a).

-The graph is given to us as a set of Edges (startNode, weight, endNode) represeting a weighted undirected connected graph with n verticies.
+The graph is given to us as a set of Edges (startNode, weight, endNode) representing a weighted undirected connected graph with n vertices.

 We must calculate the Minimum Spanning Tree (MST) of this undirected graph (the algorithm here relies on a sorted array of edges), and make sure that the original index is used of the array (even though, as stated, they are sorted).